BluBracket/database-risk-scanner/README.md

-# [...
-RecipeName ... ] Risk Scanner
+# Database Risk Scanner

-[ ... short description of the recipe... ]
+This tool demonstrates to analyze stream of data using BluBracket CLI as local gRPC server.
+For example: Stream text data stored in database column with a database query using your favorite db query tool or custom script and scan it for any security risks.

-This fully-functional solution uses the BluBracket CLI to do the risk detection heavy lifting, combined with open-source helper code written in Python to interact with CLI.
+This fully-functional solution uses the BluBracket CLI to do the risk detection heavy lifting, combined with open-source `stream-scanner` client code written in golang to interact with CLI and a python script to query the database.

 This tool runs entirely locally.
 Installation is almost as easy as cloning the repo, and you should have a working POC in minutes.